-(1940) Agfa and Ansco joined forces in 1928 and made a wide variety of cameras over a period of many years.
-One of these was a completely redesigned Memo in 1939.
-The orginal Memo was a half-frame, box camera from Ansco.
-The new Memo, of 1939, was a full-frame, folding-bed camera and did not bear any resemblance to the original Ansco Memo -- to the confusion of many.
-The next year, 1940, Agfa-Ansco came out with a half-frame model of this new folding camera.
-This new half-frame version was also called the Agfa Memo -- which further confused the situation.
+(1940) Agfa (an German camera manufacturer) and Ansco (an American camera manufacturer) joined forces in 1928 and made a wide variety of cameras over a period of many years.
+Some of these cameras are labeled "AGFA", some "ANSCO", some "AGFA ANSCO", and others "GAF" (an abbreviation for the merged company "General Aniline & Film Corp.).
+One of their first joint cameras was a completely redesigned Ansco Memo in 1939.
+The orginal Ansco Memo was a half-frame, box camera, while the new Agfa Ansco Memo, of 1939, was a full-frame, folding-bed camera and did not bear any resemblance to the original Ansco Memo -- to the confusion of many.
+The next year, 1940, Agfa Ansco came out with a half-frame model of this new folding camera.
+This new half-frame version was also called the Agfa Ansco Memo -- which further confused the situation.
 Anyway, this new half-frame camera, has shutter speeds of B, T, 1/2 - 1/250.
 The manually-focusing lens was available in f3.5, f4.5 and f5.6 versions.
-It did not use the original Ansco Memo cassette, but adapted the Agfa KARAT cassette -- used in the Agfa Karat cameras of the same time period -- which eventually evolved into the popular Agfa Rapid cassettes used in many half-frame (and full-frame) cameras over the next 40 years.
+It did not use the original Ansco Memo cassette, but adapted the Agfa KARAT cassette -- used in the Agfa Karat cameras of the same time period -- which eventually evolved into the popular Agfa Rapid cassettes that was used in many half-frame (and full-frame) cameras over the next 40 years.
 The camera was never that popular, perhaps because it had to compete against a camera with the same name and size and a larger format picutre.

 (1963) From the 1950's to the 1970's, Agfa made a series of cameras called the Optima.
 One camera in the series was a half-frame model -- the Optima Parat.
 In many ways it was similar to the other half-frame cameras of the day.
 It had a four-element, three-group 30mm f2.8 (to f22) manually focusing lens.
 Shutter speeds ran from 1/30 - 1/500, plus B. The built-in selenium meter controlled the shutter speed and the aperture settings in programmed automatic exposure control.
 What set the Parat apart was the screw-in telephoto lens that was available which provided a 55mm optic -- equivalent to an 85mm full-frame lens.
 There were variations in the styling of the camera with different covering available.
 Some have a film memo dial on top.
 Same body syling as the other Parats.
 Close-focusing to three feet.
 Built-in hot shoe.